The Chosen Highway/The Azalís in ‘Akká

 The Master said:

-“There are ladies there alone; you must take me with you.”
 They did not object, but took Him through the streets with chains on His neck and on His feet.

-He held His ‘abd close, as He went into His mother’s room, that she might not see the chains, but they could not be hidden from her loving eyes; she saw them and wept bitterly.
+He held His ‘abá close, as He went into His mother's room, that she might not see the chains, but they could not be hidden from her loving eyes; she saw them and wept bitterly.

 When no weapons were found, the Master explained to the officials how the tragic occurrence came to take place, and, when they understood, the Master was set free.

 The men who had been concerned in the affray were tried by the court and sentenced to varying periods of imprisonment.
-After a short time further investigations were made; the authorities found out what disturbers of the peace those men,

 VARIOUS DOCUMENTS[edit]

-the Azalis, were, and what great provocation the prisoners had endured; therefore because of these extenuating circumstances, the length of the sentences was shortened.
+the Azalís, were, and what great provocation the prisoners had endured; therefore because of these extenuating circumstances, the length of the sentences was shortened.

-Such was the end of the malicious plotting of the Azalis at ‘Akka.
+Such was the end of the malicious plotting of the Azalís at ‘Akká.

 When the Master was told, whilst here in this terrible place, that His house was to be searched, He said:

-“T will go with you.
-You may search freely, but I go with you, that the ladies be not frightened.”
+"I will go with you.
+You may search freely, but I go with you, that the ladies be not frightened."

 The officials seemed too astonished by the authority in His voice to make any objection.

 So our Beloved came to us, bearing still those heavy chains.
-He walked, thus manacled, through the streets of ‘Akka.
+He walked, thus manacled, through the streets of ‘Akká.

+When He came to His mother’s room, He hid the chains under His ‘abá, but she and I saw them, and our hearts were so sore that, weeping bitterly, we felt that we could bear no more.
 He cheered us, telling us that He would very soon be with us again.
 He left us, and this is the place to which He returned.
 His very heart was wounded as He saw the intolerable sufferings of the prisoners.
 These poor, ignorant children of God!
-Not a word of His own sufferings, but: “Oh, the prisoners!
-Surely of all the sorrowful sons of men, the most unhappy, the most
+Not a word of His own sufferings, but: "Oh, the prisoners!
+Surely of all the sorrowful sons of men, the most unhappy, the most hopeless!"

 How often, in the years that were to come, did the Master intercede for prisoners, obtaining at least some amelioration of their condition; again, as frequently happened, He instituted enquiries which resulted in release or shortening of the sentence, according to the facts elicited by the investigations set on foot by Him.
-The Master spared Himself no trouble, and rested not day nor night whilst any bope remained for these pitifully helpless victims, as they sometimes proved to be, of ill-organized law administration or of a harsh and ruthless officialdom.
+The Master spared Himself no trouble, and rested not day nor night whilst any hope remained for these pitifully helpless victims, as they sometimes proved to be, of ill-organized law administration or of a harsh and ruthless officialdom.